 As explained earlier in the plan, the Helix Programme will re-engineer BSC central systems so that Elexon can support MHHS.
-We have included a budget of £27.9m in 2024/25 for development work and resources for the Helix services, so that they are ready to support industry testing.
+We have included a budget of £31.0m in 2024/25 for development work and resources for the Helix services, so that they are ready to support industry testing.

 The Helix Programme entered the year 2023/2024 with an expectation of completing the development of core functionality in the first half of that year.
-Consequently, upon the June 2023 re-plan of the MHHS Programme being approved by industry participants and Ofgem, the Helix Program was, and continues to be, impacted by the following:
+Consequently, upon the June 2023 re-plan of the MHHS Programme being approved by industry participants and Ofgem, the Helix Programme was, and continues to be, impacted by the following:

-- Overall change in the MHHS timescales for cutting over to the new Settlement timetable of December 2026 instead of the previous November 2025 - Late emerging requirements from the Programme, leading to certain rework of already completed development.
+- Overall change in the MHHS end completion date for having fully cut over to the new Settlement timetable of December 2026, instead of the previous November 2025 - Late emerging requirements from the Programme, leading to certain rework of already completed development.

-As a result, we forecast costs in FY 2024/25 to be £27.9m, an increase of £10.1m from the original budget of £17.8m for 2023/24.
+As a result, we forecast costs in FY 2024/25 to be $\pm$ 31.0m, an increase of $\pm$ 13.2m from the original budget of $\pm$ 17.8m for 2023/24.